Umair-khurshid/PodmanWiz/README.md

-# PodmanWiz
+# **PodmanWiz**

-**PodmanWiz** is Bash script that simplifies container management with Podman.
+**PodmanWiz** is a Bash script that simplifies container management with Podman.
 It allows you to create, manage, and customize containers across multiple Linux distributions.
+The script is now more flexible and configurable using environment variables.

 ---

 ## Key Features

 - **Customizable Base Images**: Use your preferred base image (e.g., `alpine`, `ubuntu`, `fedora`) with the `-b` flag.
+Default image is `docker.io/priximmo/buster-systemd-ssh`, but you can set the `BASE_IMAGE` environment variable for different base images.
 - **Multi-Container Management**: Create, start, stop, or remove multiple containers in one command.
-- **SSH Integration**: Automatically configures SSH for easy access to your containers.
+- **SSH Integration**: Automatically configures SSH for easy access to your containers, including validation for the presence of SSH keys.
 - **Ansible Inventory Support**: Generates an Ansible inventory file for seamless automation workflows.
+- **Error Handling**: The script now includes error handling for Podman operations (e.g., container creation, starting, and SSH setup) to ensure smooth execution.

 ---